polyconic/delilahsvault/README.md

 | Introduction to the Cathode Ray Oscilloscope | not stated |
 | Learning About Sound (2nd Ed) | courtesy Encyclopedia Britannica |
 | Welcome To Cyberia | not stated |

-The three at the bottom of that table have no clear licence on the source item.
-That is fine for private use, but worth resolving before this is published anywhere public.